scriptsharks/scriptsharks.source/docs/index.md

 ### 2022.08.09

 The Malware History project continues with our exploration of [the 90s](/0x00 History/03 The 90s/) and the escalation of the digital arms race!

-### 2022.05.11

-After exploring malware's [early days](/0x00 History/01 In The Beginning/), witness the [malware explosion](/0x00 History/02 Malware Explosion/) of the 80s in the latest Malware History section!

 #### Archives